-For an overview of the City’s long-term plan for water conservation, see the City of Santa Fe Water Conservation and Drought Management Plan.
+For an overview of the City’s long-term plan for water conservation, see the Water Conservation Office’s website, Save Water Santa Fe.

 Water Rights for the Santa Fe River

 One way people are dealing with environmental flow for rivers is in the concept of purchasing water rights.
 This concept has been applied throughout the West in some form or other.
 These experiences are outlined in a report from Trout Unlimited, entitled, “Liquid Assets.”
-Click here to download this report (PDF File, 1.3MB)
+Click here to read this report.